MerosCrypto/Meros/docs/Protocol/Consensus.md

 - Element1: The first Element.
 - Element2: The second Element.

 `MeritRemoval` isn't needed per se.
 Instead, nodes could just broadcast both causes.
 The unified message ensures nodes get both causes and trigger a MeritRemoval on their end.
-It has a variable message length; the 48 byte sender, the 4 byte nonce, the 4 byte cause nonce, the 1 byte message header for the first Element, the serialized version of the first Element without the sender/nonce, the 1 byte message header for the Element, and the serialized version of the second Element without the sender/nonce.
+It has a variable message length; the 48 byte holder, the 4 byte nonce, the 4 byte cause nonce, the 1 byte message header for the first Element, the serialized version of the first Element without the holder/nonce, the 1 byte message header for the Element, and the serialized version of the second Element without the holder/nonce.

 ### SignedVerification, SignedSendDifficulty, SignedDataDifficulty, SignedGasPrice, SignedMeritRemoval